aws-deepracer/aws-deepracer-launcher/getting-started.md

 For more information about how the core application works in different modes, see [Modes of Operation](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/modes-of-operation.md).

+## Start/Stop the deepracer-core service:

+To start and stop the deepracer-core service for development/debugging, you can run the following commands.

+1. Switch to root user:

+        sudo su

+1. Stop the deepracer-core.service:

+        systemctl stop deepracer-core

+1. Start the deepracer-core.service:

+        systemctl start deepracer-core

 ## Resources

 * Upgrade to latest software stack with Ubuntu 20.04 and ROS2